GfSE/SAF-Specification/viewpoints/Operational-Interaction-Viewpoint.md

 Note: The Operational Interaction Viewpoint may refine an Operational Story.
 ## Applicability
 The Operational Interaction Viewpoint supports the "Business or Mission Analysis Process" and the "Stakeholder Needs and Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.1, § 4.2] and contributes to the definition of operational scenarios.
+## Presentation
+A sequence diagram featuring the flow of control between Operational Performers of an Operational Context to achieve one outcome of an Operational Story.
+Note: This diagram depicts the sending and receiving of messages between the interacting entities called lifelines where time is represented along the vertical axis.
+The lifelines representatives are part properties typed by Operational Performers.

 ## Stakeholder
 * [Acquirer](../stakeholders.md#Acquirer)
 * [Customer](../stakeholders.md#Customer)